oliviawestmacottssw/SSW.Rules.Content/rules/do-you-keep-your-file-servers-clean/rule.md

 ---

 How often do you find files on your network file server that clearly shouldn't be there?
 Developers are notorious for creating temporary files and littering your file system with them.
-So how can you identify exactly who created or modified the file, and when?
+So how can you identify exactly who created or modified the file, and when?​

 ![ Who created this file? ](DuplicateFile.png)